Financial assistance options while on unpaid maternity leave require creativity, an open mind, timely action, and a lucky work location.

 Women who bought short-term disability from a private insurance company before conception can get paid during maternity leave.
 File a claim for benefits.

-You can get your doctor to put you on disability during pregnancy by stating the medical reason you cannot perform your work duties on the claim form.
+Your doctor can put you on pregnancy disability by stating the medical reason you cannot perform your work duties on the claim form.
 Women with any of these health conditions might qualify.

 - Pregnancy disability before birth